SUPLA/supla-device/extras/examples/linux/README.md

 There are two supported parser types:
 1. `File` - use file as an input.
 File name is provided by `file` parameter and additionally you can define `expiration_time_sec` parameter.
 If last modification time of a file is older than `expiration_time_sec` then this source will be considered as invalid. `expiration_time_sec` is by default set to 10 minutes.
    In order to disable time expiration check, please set `expiration_time_sec` to 0.
 2. `Cmd` - use Linux command line as an input.
 Command is provided by `commonad` field.
+3. `MQTT` - use subscribe topic from MQTT broker.
+Requires defining the [`mqtt`](#mqtt-broker-connection) section.
+A subscribed topic name containing status information is provided by `state_topic`.
    If source was already defined earlier and you want to reuse it, you can specify `use` parameter with proper name of previously defined source.
 When `use` parameter is used, then no other source configuration parameters are allowed.

 ## Parsed channel `parser` parameter